nextflow-io/crg-course-nov16/README.md

 ### Step 5

 This step adds the quantification step to the example script.
-It takes the annotation file and the *bam* files produces by *TopHat* and outputs the transcripts *gtf* files.
+It takes the annotation file and the *bam* files produced by *TopHat* and outputs the transcripts *gtf* files.

 You can run it by using the following command: